asheshwor/RepData_PeerAssessment1/PA1_template.md

 ```

+The mean and median are not the same value.
+Due to imputaion of missing values based on the average for the time interval, the distribution of the steps count have changed.
 The following code creates a histogram of the total number of steps taken each day.

 ```r